The periodicity conjecture for pairs of Dynkin diagrams: The conjecture

 This follows from Proposition~3.12 of \cite{FominZelevinsky07}, \cf sections~\ref{ss:trop-Y-var-F-pol} and \ref{ss:periodicity-from-that-of-tropical-Y-variables}.
 We refer to sections~\ref{ss:KrullSchmidtCategories} and \ref{ss:CalabiYauCategories} for the terminology used in the following step.

-{\em Step 3.} There is triangulated $2$-Calabi-Yau category $\cc$ with a cluster-tilting object $T$ whose endoquiver (=quiver of its endomorphism algebra) is $Q\boxtimes Q'$.
+{\em Step 3.} There is a triangulated $2$-Calabi-Yau category $\cc$ with a cluster-tilting object $T$ whose endoquiver (=quiver of its endomorphism algebra) is $Q\boxtimes Q'$.

 We construct the category $\cc$ as the (generalized) cluster category in the sense of Amiot~\cite{Amiot09} associated with the tensor product $kQ\ten kQ'$ of the path algebras of the quivers $Q$ and $Q'$, \cf section~\ref{ss:2-CY-realizations-of-triangle-products}.
-Thanks to Iyama-Yoshino's results \cite{IyamaYoshino08}, there is a well-defined mutation operation for cluster-tilting objects in arbitrary $2$-Calabi-Yau categories (\cf section~\ref{ss:decategorification:quiver-mutation}).
+Thanks to Iyama-Yoshino's results \cite{IyamaYoshino08}, there is a well-defined mutation operation for cluster tilting objects in arbitrary $2$-Calabi-Yau categories (\cf section~\ref{ss:decategorification:quiver-mutation}).

-{\em Step 4.} When we apply powers of the sequence of mutations $\mu_\boxtimes$ to the cluster-tilting object $T$, no loops or $2$-cycles appear in the endoquivers of the mutated cluster-tilting objects.
+{\em Step 4.} When we apply powers of the sequence of mutations $\mu_\boxtimes$ to the cluster tilting object $T$, no loops or $2$-cycles appear in the endoquivers of the mutated cluster tilting objects.

-We prove this by an explicit computation: First we show that $\cc$ is equivalent to the cluster category associated \cite{Amiot09} with a Jacobi-finite quiver with potential of the form $(Q\boxtimes Q', W)$ and that under this equivalence, the object $T$ corresponds to the canonical cluster-tilting object (section~\ref{ss:description-via-quiver-with-potential}).
+We prove this by an explicit computation: First we show that $\cc$ is equivalent to the cluster category associated \cite{Amiot09} with a Jacobi-finite quiver with potential of the form $(Q\boxtimes Q', W)$ and that under this equivalence, the object $T$ corresponds to the canonical cluster tilting object (section~\ref{ss:description-via-quiver-with-potential}).
 Then we show that when we perform the sequence of mutations $\mu_\boxtimes$ on the quiver with potential $(Q\boxtimes Q',W)$ following \cite{DerksenWeymanZelevinsky08} (\cf section~\ref{ss:reminder-quivers-with-potential}) no loops or $2$-cycles appear in the mutated quivers with potential.
-Another proof of this step, based on \cite{Amiot09}, was given in Proposition~4.35 of \cite{InoueIyamaKunibaNakanishiSuzuki08}.
+Another proof of this step, based on \cite{Amiot09}, was given in Proposition~4.35 of \cite{InoueIyamaKunibaNakanishiSuzuki10}.

-{\em Step 5.} If there is an isomorphism $\mu_\boxtimes^{h+h'} \cong T$, then periodicity holds for the tropical $Y$-variables and the $F$-polynomials associated with the sequence $\mu_\boxtimes^p$, $p\in\Z$.
+{\em Step 5.} If there is an isomorphism $\mu_\boxtimes^{h+h'}(T) \cong T$, then periodicity holds for the tropical $Y$-variables and the $F$-polynomials associated with the sequence $\mu_\boxtimes^p$, $p\in\Z$.

 This is `decategorification'.
 Thanks to steps~3 and 4, it follows essentially from Palu's multiplication formula \cite{Palu08a} for the generalized Caldero-Chapoton map \cite{CalderoChapoton06}, \cf sections~\ref{ss:decategorification:g-vectors-tropical-Y-variables} and \ref{ss:decategorification:cluster-variables-F-polynomials}.
-Another proof of this step is given in Proposition~4.35 of \cite{InoueIyamaKunibaNakanishiSuzuki08}.
+Another proof of this step is given in Proposition~4.35 of \cite{InoueIyamaKunibaNakanishiSuzuki10}.

 {\em Step 6.} We have $\mu_{\boxtimes}(T)=\Za(T)$, where $\Za:\cc\to\cc$ is the Zamolodchikov transformation.